 The primary reason most landowners donate conservation easements is to preserve the natural, scenic, and historical qualities of their land forever.
 Others may want to establish a legacy for their children and grandchildren.
-But, there also can be significant tax advantages associated with a donation and the recently renewed tax incentive by Congress makes changes that allow many modest income landowners to deduct much more than they could under the old rules, bringing increased fairness to the tax code.
+But, there also can be significant tax advantages associated with a donation.

 A gift of a conservation easement may qualify as a non-cash charitable gift which may yield a deduction for federal income tax purposes and a credit for state income tax purposes.
 To realize those financial benefits an easement must: be given in perpetuity; be given to a qualified governmental or non-profit organization to monitor; have a qualified appraisal; and be donated exclusively for “conservation purposes” characterized by significant natural, scenic, historic, scientific, recreational, or open space value.
 In addition, there may be local property tax reductions and federal estate tax exemptions.
 A qualified appraiser must establish the fee simple value of the property and the amount by which the restrictions in the easement reduce the property's fee simple value.
 The difference between the fee simple value and the fee simple value as restricted by the easement is the easement value, which is primarily based on the value of the development rights forgone by the donor.
 The appraised easement value is the basis for calculating tax benefits.

 The donation of a conservation easement is treated as a charitable gift and donors can deduct the value of the easement from their income for federal tax purposes.
 A qualified appraiser will calculate the value of the conservation easement by determining the value of the donor's land before the easement is given, then subtracting the value of the land after the easement is donated.
-For tax year 2012 (retroactively by the "fiscal cliff" legislation) and tax year 2013, the value of a conservation easement donated can be deducted at a rate of 50% of the donor's adjusted gross income (AGI).
-If you qualify as a farmer or rancher, your may deduct up to 100% of your AGI.
-Any unused portion of the easement donation may be carried forward at 50% for an additional fifteen years or until the donation is fully expended, whichever comes first.
+For tax year 2014 currently, the value of a conservation easement donated can be deducted at a rate of 30% of the donor's adjusted gross income (AGI).
+Any unused portion of the easement donation may be carried forward for an additional five years or until the donation is fully expended, whichever comes first.
 To learn more about tax benefits of land protection, visit the Land Trust Alliance at www.lta.org.

 (These tax credits can be sold for you by tax credit brokers usually at a discount on face value and typically net around 75-85% of their face value.
 The State collects a 5% transfer fee at the time of sale or transfer that is calculated on the value of the tax credits sold.
 In addition, the broker will charge a fee that typically ranges from 4-7% of the face value of the tax credits.)